ghssx19/RL-Project-Gym/README.md

 ## Acknowledgements

-I would like to extend my heartfelt thanks to the amazing individuals and communities who made this project possible:
+We would like to extend our thanks to the individuals and communities who made this project possible:

-- **[Name](https://github.com/username)** 🧑‍💻 - For their invaluable contributions and guidance throughout the development process.
-Check out their GitHub for more amazing work!
+- **[Name](https://github.com/igilitschenski/multi_car_racing.git)** 🧑‍💻 - For their contributions to the environment used a starting point here.
-- **[Name](https://huggingface.co/username)** 🤗 - For providing cutting-edge tools and models that inspired and supported this project.
-Explore their Hugging Face profile for more exciting innovations.
+- **[Name](https://huggingface.co/sb3/ppo_lstm-CarRacing-v0)** 🤗 - For their contributions to the low-level model used as a starting point here.

-Special thanks to the developers and maintainers of the libraries, frameworks, and tools that powered this project.
-Open-source communities rock! 🚀
+Special thanks to the developers and maintainers of the libraries, frameworks, and tools that powered this project, such as stable-baselines3, pygelt and etc...